 Priority Relationship to U.N.

-Sustainable Development Goals 1.
-No poverty Elimination of neverty in Canada 2.
-Zero hunger Elimination of poverty in Canada Quality education Reduced inequalities Reconciliation with Indigenous peoples and 3.
-Good health and well-being advancement of Indigenous social and economic Decent work and economic growth goals 16.
-Peace, justice and strong institutions 6.
-Clean water and sanitation 7.
-Affordable and clean energy Promotion of the sustainable use of our 12.
-Responsible consumption and environmental resources, including the production atmosphere, land, and water 13.
-Climate action 14.
-Life below water 15.
-Life on land
+Sustainable Development Goals

+1. No poverty

+Elimination of poverty in Canada 2.
+Zero hunger

+4. Quality education

+10. Reduced inequalities

+Reconciliation with Indigenous peoples and 3.
+Good health and well-being

+advancement of Indigenous social and economic 8.
+Decent work and economic growth

+goals 16.
+Peace, justice and strong institutions

+6. Clean water and sanitation

+7. Affordable and clean energy

+Promotion of the sustainable use of our 12.
+Responsible consumption and

+environmental resources, including the production

+atmosphere, land, and water 13.
+Climate action

+14. Life below water

+15. Life on land